ibm-cloud-docs/containers/cs_images.md

 *   [Deploy a container to a different Kubernetes namespace than `default`](#token_copy_imagePullSecret)
 *   [Deploy a container with an image that is in a different region or {{site.data.keyword.cloud_notm}} account than your cluster](#token_other_regions_accounts)
 *   [Deploy a container with an image that is from a private, non-IBM registry](/docs/containers?topic=containers-registry#private_images)

-By using this initial setup, you can deploy containers from any image that is available in a namespace in your {{site.data.keyword.cloud_notm}} account into the **default** namespace of your cluster.
-To deploy a container into other namespaces of your cluster, or to use an image that is stored in another {{site.data.keyword.cloud_notm}} region or in another {{site.data.keyword.cloud_notm}} account, you must [create your own image pull secret for your cluster](/docs/containers?topic=containers-registry#other).
-{: note}

 ### Deprecated: Deploying images to the `default` Kubernetes namespace with a registry token
 {: #token_default_namespace}